fool-Code/Basic-JavaScript-FCC/README.md

-# Basic-JavaScript-FCC
+# Some_FCC_Projects
-Just some code I'm learning from FCC and hopefully help someone.
+Just some projects or problems I'm learning and solving on FreeCodeCamp